What is Spinach AI and how does it support agile teams?

 What are the key features of Spinach AI?

-Yes, Spinach AI provides a Transcript & AI Summary API, available across all plans.
-It allows users to access transcripts and AI-generated summaries for enhanced integration and automation.
+Yes, Spinach AI provides a Transcript & AI Summary API.
+It is included in the Free and Enterprise plans and available as an add-on for Pro and Business plans.
+This API enables access to meeting transcripts and AI-generated summaries for integration and automation.
+Note: API access may require additional configuration for some plans.
 Source

 Pricing & Plans

-The Pro plan is a pay-as-you-go model starting at $2.90 per meeting hour.
+The Pro plan uses a pay-as-you-go model starting at $2.90 per meeting hour.
 It is designed for unlimited users and includes advanced AI features.
+Note: Some integrations and API access may require add-ons.
 Source

-The Business plan costs $19 per user per month when billed annually (34% discount) or $29 per user per month when billed monthly.
-It includes unlimited meetings, advanced AI, onboarding, and priority support.
+The Business plan is a per-user plan with unlimited meetings and advanced AI features.
+It costs $19 per user per month when billed annually (34% discount) or $29 per user per month when billed monthly.
+It includes onboarding programs and a dedicated customer success manager.
+Note: Volume discounts and additional customization are not included; see Enterprise plan for those options.
 Source

-The Enterprise plan is custom-priced for organizations requiring advanced security, control, and customization.
-Volume discounts are available, and pricing is determined through consultation with the sales team.
+The Enterprise plan is a custom offering for organizations needing advanced security, control, and customization.
+It includes volume discounts, onboarding, a dedicated customer success manager, and API access.
+Pricing is determined through consultation with the sales team.
+Note: Not all features may be available without a custom agreement.
 Source

 Security & Compliance